hjr3/hjr3.github.io/_posts/2016-09-12-rust-using-and_then-and-map-combinators-on-result-type.md

 ### Debugging Complex Combinators

-I like to make types explicit when trying get a complex combination working.
+I like to make types explicit when trying to get a complex combination working.
 However, this can get unrealistic when dealing with iterators or futures that become deeply nested.
 When that happens, I start assigning results to incorrect types.
-Here is an small example, assuming I am confused as to why type `res` is:
+Here is a small example, assuming I am confused as to what type `res` is:

 ```rust
 // assume it is not clear what type `res` is